BranchMetrics/ios-branch-deep-linking-attribution/README.md

 : If you don't store the Branch key in the plist file, you have the option of passing this key as an argument.

-### Init Branch Session And Deep Link Routing Function
+### Init Branch Session and Deep Link Routing Function

 To deep link, Branch must initialize a session to check if the user originated from a link.
 This call will initialize a new session _every time the app opens_.
 100% of the time the app opens, it will call the deep link handling block to inform you whether the user came from a link.
 If your app opens with keys in the params, you'll want to route the user depending on the data you passed in.
 Otherwise, send them to a generic screen.